“The washing machine’s stopped working!”

 - With so many cars being company cars, replacement is an expense that is often not borne by the individual.

-A few products do promote themselves on the basis of long term guarantees and warranties but these tend to have so many get-outs and pages of small print that they are effectively nullified.
+A few products do promote themselves on the basis of long-term guarantees and warranties, but these tend to have so many get-outs and pages of small print that they are effectively nullified.

-A seven year warranty on a car – but it doesn’t cover wear and tear.
+A seven-year warranty on a car – but it doesn’t cover wear and tear.
 So what exactly would it cover?

 A lifetime warranty – what could that possibly mean?

-However, given how difficult it still is to get items repaired – the cost of spare parts, the lack of repair engineers, the inconvenience – compared with the ease and relative low cost of replacing items, is it any wonder that users tend to opt to have their broken appliances replaced rather than repaired?
+However, given how difficult it still is to get items repaired – the cost of spare parts, the lack of repair engineers, the inconvenience – compared with the ease and relatively low cost of replacing items, is it any wonder that users tend to opt to have their broken appliances replaced rather than repaired?

 Leave a comment